CrowdStrike/logscale-community-content/Log-Sources/README.md

       e.g. `CrowdStrike/FLTR/queries`

    3. Create a new file and upload the file to exported from LogScale earlier.
 You will be prompted to create a new branch to stage the changes in.
+Please use a branch name similar to this:

+   `<username>-update-XXX-content`

    4. Repeat for other individual content